dragoonDorise/pegasus-android-metadata/README.md

 Just click here: [Pegasus Frontend Android Metadata ](https://github.com/dragoonDorise/pegasus-android-metadata/archive/main.zip)

-Unzip it in your computer, insert your SD Card in your computer and just copy the contents of the pegasus-android-metadata-main folder, **don't copy the folder itself, only the content**.
-This will create several folders for each system and a **-internal** folder with the configuration for Pegasus and Retroarch.
+Unzip it in your computer, insert your SD Card in your computer and just copy the contents of the _roms_ folder, **don't copy the folder itself, only the contents**.

 ## 4 - Transfer your Roms